MaudSchuurmans35/Project-3-Advanced-programming/README.md

 - Rdkit
 - OS

+## Usage
+The final code is the "main assignment.py" file in this resporatory.

+To use the code you can call ....

 ## Key Functions
 All the different functions, with a small explanation, present in our code are stated below.